ghilesZ/geoml/examples/circle/README.md

-A simple example showing how to build the circumsribed and the incircle of a triangle, using the triangle and circle module.
+A simple example showing how to build the circumsribed and the incircle of a triangle, using the triangle and circle modules.

 ##### Running the test:
 Simply run it with dune: